Kong/docs.konghq.com/app/konnect/dev-portal/konnect-portal-management-automation.md

 ---
-title: Konnect Portal Management API Automation Guide
+title: Manage Approval and Assignment with the Portal Management API
-content_type: how-to
 purpose: This doc helps portal administrators and developers understand how to integrate the API into their workflow for tasks like automating approvals, assigning permissions, and monitoring developer activity.
 ---

 The Konnect Portal Management API helps Konnect user’s manage their Developer Portals.
 Users can manage their portal settings, appearance, and handle application registration.
 This enables streamlined automation of tasks such as approving developer and application requests, configuring appearance settings, and managing custom domain details using the API.
-In this guide, we delve into practical use-cases that demonstrate the API's flexibility.
-These examples can be adapted to your unique requirements, illustrating the API's flexibility and utility.
+This guide uses cURL to create examples that can be adapated into your existing automation workflow.

 ## Streamlining developer approval and assignment